tobidope/vpnbook-utils/README.md

 	vpnbook config

-This will generate an config file for each vpnbook server
+This will generate a config file for each vpnbook server

  * vpnbook-euro1.ovpn
  * vpnbook-euro2.ovpn